hyungmin2/core_map/README.md

 # Core Map

-Map individual processor cores of the Intel Xeon CPUs on the mesh interconnect .
+Map the locations of the processor core tiles of the Intel Xeon CPUs on the mesh interconnect .

-* Currently works well only for socket 0 (Need some parameter tuning for socket 1)
+For more details about the mechanism, please refer to our DATE 2022 paper, "Know Your Neighbor: Physically Locating Xeon Processor Cores on the Core Tile Grid"

-* Need sudo privilege
+* **Need sudo privilege**
-* Supports Scalable Gen 1 (Skylake) and Gen2 (Cascade lake)
+* Supports Scalable Gen 1 (Skylake), Gen2 (Cascade lake) and Gen3 (Ice lake)
-* Gen 3 (Ice lake) support will be added soon

 ## Install CVXPY ILP solver interface